 Posts

-No voting transparency at the APUO: I felt back in my country, Venezuela
+No voting transparency at the APUO: I felt back in Venezuela (updated version)

 Balance crítico de dos años de guerra entre Israel y Hamás